 Among three different summits of Mera Peak, Mera North is the most difficult one whereas Mera South is moderate & Mera Central is the easiest one.

-Mera Peak Death Rate: Hundreds of trekkers ascend to Mera Peak annually but the deaths are noticed rarely.
+About Mera Peak Death Rate, Hundreds of trekkers ascend to Mera Peak annually but the deaths are noticed rarely.
 So, you can say that, there’s a very less death rate in Mera Peak climbing.

 Equipment & Packing List for Mera Peak Climbing:

 Proper preparations are the key factor for a successful summit to Mera Peak.
-Though the peak is technically easy, you shouldn’t make it an easy one.
-Ascending to above 6,000 meters is no joke right?
+Though the peak is technically easy, you shouldn’t be careless when choosing gears.
+Ascending to above 6,000 meters is no joke?

-Hence, we Pristine Nepal Treks & Expedition provides all the essential climbing gear & equipment needed for this Mera Peak Climbing.
+Through Pristine Nepal Treks & Expedition, we provide all the essential climbing gear & equipment needed for this Mera Peak Climbing.
 We encourage you not to bring any of the climbing gear & equipment by yourself.
 However, there is no restriction on this.
 You can have & bring if you want for your own comfort.